 Profile: Grupo Televisa SAB (TV)

-The Company owns and operates four of the 10 television stations in Mexico City, which include Channels 2, 4, 5 and 9.
-Some of these stations are affiliated with 219 repeater stations and 33 local stations outside of Mexico City.
+The Company owns and operates over four of the approximately 14 television stations in Mexico City, which include Channels 2, 4, 5 and 9.
+Some of these stations are affiliated with approximately 220 repeater stations and over 30 local stations outside of Mexico City.
 The Company also owns a station that has a digital sub channel that broadcasts in the English language on the California border.
 The Company produces approximately 89,200 hours of programming for broadcast on its network stations, including programming produced by its local stations.
 It produces a range of programs, including telenovelas, newscasts, situation comedies, game shows, reality shows, children's programs, comedy and variety programs, musical and cultural events, movies and educational programming.
-Its telenovelas are broadcast either dubbed or subtitled in a variety of languages throughout the world.
+Its telenovelas are broadcast either dubbed or subtitled in a range of languages throughout the world.
 Its programming also includes broadcasts of special events and sports events in Mexico promoted by the Company and others.
-Among the sports events that the Company broadcasts are soccer games and professional wrestling matches.
+Among the sports events that it broadcasts are soccer games and professional wrestling matches.
 The Company's programming is produced primarily at its approximately 30 studios in Mexico City.
 It also operates over 20 remote control units.
 Some of its local television stations also produce their own programming.
 These local stations operate approximately 50 studios and over 30 remote control units.

 The Company's distribution network sells a range of publications, as well as sticker albums, novelties and other consumer products.
 It promotes a range of sports events and cultural, musical and other entertainment productions in Mexico.
-Most of these events and productions are broadcast on its television stations, cable television system, radio stations and direct-to-home satellite services.
+Most of these events and productions are broadcast on its television stations, cable television system, radio stations and DTH satellite services.
 The Company owns America, which plays in the Mexican First Division.
 It owns the Azteca Stadium, which hosts over two World Cup Soccer Championships.
-It promotes various concerts and other shows, including beauty pageants, song festivals and nightclub shows of Mexican and international artists.
+It promotes various concerts and other shows, including beauty pageants, song festivals and shows of popular Mexican and international artists.

 Grupo Televisa SAB